A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 A set of hands is holding up a phone, taking a photo to document the condition of furniture and decor before military movers start packing.

-Take pictures to document the condition of your items before they get packed.
+Take pictures to document the condition of your items before they get packed by military movers.

 What You Need To Know About Military Movers